10 best entry level tech jobs and skills required to get hired

 Nikhil has over 16years of experience in the industry, before starting UPSPIR he was heading the support, services, and delivery function at Exotel. and he has vast experience in managing and leading technical support and delivery teams, With Upspir he aims to take his passion of developing and mentoring people to next level by sharing his experiences and learning with those who want to build their career in the tech support domain.

-What is a technical support engineer profile?
+What is a technical support engineer role?

 Responsibilities of a Technical Support Engineer